Iggy Arroyo: Early life

-Arroyo had daughters named Bernardina Arroyo-Tantoco and Bianca Arroyo from his first wife Marilyn Jacinto.
-He was married to his second wife Alicia "Aleli" Morales and is father to Alelu Arroyo.
+Arroyo had daughters named Bernardina Arroyo Tantoco and Bianca Jacinto Arroyo from his first wife Marilyn Jacinto.
+He was married to his second wife Alicia "Aleli" Morales and is father to Alelu Morales Arroyo.

-Profile
+Career

-Congressman Ignacio T. Arroyo Jr. was elected as Congressman during his first try in politics in 2004 and in 2007, he was again chosen by his constituents in the 5th District of Negros Occidental.
+Congressman Ignacio Tuason Arroyo Jr. was elected as Congressman during his first try in politics in 2004 and in 2007, he was again chosen by his constituents in the 5th District of Negros Occidental.
 During the 13th Congress, he became the Vice-Chairman of the House Committees on Agriculture and Appropriations and Member of other various Committees.
 He is presently the Chairman of the House Committee on Environment and Natural Resources, Vice-Chairman of the House Committee on Government Reorganization and Member of other various Committees.